sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

 Fill in the required fields as below.

-- *NAME* : Name of the New Dataset we are creating.
+- *Name* : Name of the new dataset
-- *DESCRIPTION** : Description of the new dataset
+- *Description* : Description of the new dataset
 - *HAS HEADER ROW* : Indicate whether the dataset has a header row specifying the name of the columns or not
 - *DELIMITER* : Indicates the delimiter to be used between the fields in the data
-- *PATH** : Path for the location of the file or directory containing the data files for the dataset
+- *PATH* : Path for the location of the file or directory containing the data files for the dataset